aikei/simple-precompiler/README.md

 ```

 ## Usage
-A simple Javascript precompiler.
-I intended it for node.js, but it can be used for any javascript framework.
-Usage: Surround parts of your code you want to conditionally compile in the following way:
+Surround parts of your code you want to conditionally compile in the following way:
 ```javascript
 //SIMP_PREC TEST
 function TestFunction()